frnmst/automated-tasks/docs/scripts.rst

 I use a set of configuration files per mountpoint to back up.

-To mount all trhe archives of a borg backup you simply must run:
+To mount all the archives of a borg backup you simply must run:

 ::